sillsdev/LfMerge/README.md

 ### Building on Windows

 LfMerge is intended to be run on Linux and the development happens on Linux.
 For testing/debugging purposes it might be useful to build on Windows.
 Be prepared that building on Windows might currently not work or that the tests don't work out of the box.

+## Logfiles

+LfMerge and LfMergeQueueManager log some output.
+On a Xenial system this can be seen by running:

+	journalctl -t LfMerge -t LfMergeQueueManager -e

+If you want to redirect the output to a file and still see the colors, you can use:

+	script -qfc "journalctl -t LfMerge --no-pager" /dev/null > lfmerge.log.txt
+	less -R lfmerge.log.txt